kindelia-archive/Kindelia/README.md

 currencies: just pure data and computation.
 In a way, it can be seen as a decentralized Turing machine, although we'd rather call it a decentralized lambda calculus machine.
 But this isn't correct either, due to the inherent difficulty in measuring the cost of a beta reduction.

-Before we start, a disclaimer: we love Ethereum!
-Kindelia isn't a competitor to it.
-Instead, it is an alternative that does some things better, and other things worse.
-In special, it sacrifices cutting-edge features in order to maximize security, simplicity and decentralization.
+Compared to Ethereum, Kindelia is an alternative that maximizes security, simplicity and decentralization, but sacrifices throughput, scalability and cutting-edge features.

 Why Kindelia?
 =============